St Michael's Mount: 18th century

 Little is known about the village before the beginning of the 18th century, save that there were a few fishermen's cottages and monastic cottages.
 After improvements to the harbour in 1727, St Michael's Mount became a flourishing seaport.

-In 1755 the Lisbon earthquake caused a tsunami to strike the Cornish coast over 1000 mi away.
+The 1755 Lisbon earthquake caused a tsunami to strike the Cornish coast over 1000 mi away.
 The sea rose 6 ft in 10 minutes at St Michael's Mount, ebbed at the same rate, and continued to rise and fall for five hours.
 The 19th-century French writer Arnold Boscowitz claimed that "great loss of life and property occurred upon the coasts of Cornwall."

 19th century

 By 1811, there were 53 houses and four streets.
 The pier was extended in 1821 and the population peaked in the same year, when the island had 221 people.
 There were three schools, a Wesleyan chapel, and three public houses, mostly used by visiting sailors.
 Following major improvements to nearby Penzance harbour, and the extension of the railway to Penzance in 1852, the village went into decline, and many of the houses and other buildings were demolished.

 During the 18th and 19th centuries, the structure of the castle was romanticised.
 In the late 19th century, the remains of an anchorite were discovered in a tomb within the domestic chapel.